McKynlee/prime-pw-week-2-assignment-mirror/README.md

 **IMPORTANT:** Don't edit or worry about any files other than the *.js* files.

 ### Assignment Submission
-Check in your repo, then turn in your work via the Prime Academy Assignment Application at http://primeacademy.io, as usual and don't hesitate to hit up the Slack channel as needed!
+Check in your repo, then turn in your work via the <a target="_blank" href="http://www.primeacademy.io/student/assignments">Prime Academy Assignment Application</a>, as usual and don't hesitate to hit up the Slack channel as needed!